In this article, we’ll pit DocuSign vs. Adobe Sign. We’ll analyze both platforms to answer a simple question: Which one is better?

 Adobe Sign will even let you add a payment solution for a small fee to its Small Business Plan, making it cheaper than DocuSign if you’re looking to collect payments.

 DocuSign: Best for Medium to Large Companies

-If your company has a wide array of software it already uses and you need many documents signed frequently, DocuSign will give you the most value for your money.
+If your company already uses a wide array of software and you need many documents signed frequently, DocuSign will give you the most value for your money.